CD math still rules

 PCM has a fixed size—recording “silence” costs the same as loud passages, unlike compressed codecs that shrink quiet parts.

 We do not collect or transmit any data.
-Everything runs locally in your browser, which is handy when you’re on a remote location with no internet.
-The data rate readout is useful when checking whether a recorder, SD card, or USB interface can sustain the chosen format.
-If you’re working on surround deliverables, the channel selector shows how quickly storage scales as you move from stereo to 5.1 or 7.1 beds.
+Everything runs locally in your browser, which is handy on remote locations with limited connectivity.
+The data-rate readout helps verify whether a recorder, SD card, or interface can sustain the chosen format, while card-fit estimates show how quickly storage scales as format complexity increases.

 Use the per-minute figure to estimate ADR or VO sessions with many short takes, or to budget live multitrack recordings that run for hours.
 If you like to capture both a safety recorder and a main recorder, double the output to cover both devices.